TogiFerretFerret/Aluminum/README.md

 I'll fix it eventually.
 It had to do with me debugging.
 It's less bad now. like its gone now actually, i integrated it during the azure catastrophy of right fuckin' now.

+why no tests is because i lazy and how da fuck u test this tho? also yes mobile support is fukked i think cuz like something with ultraviolet, ill try to figure out why eventually maybe if I do itll probably just be a mobile app that uses like, just the raw api and written in a bunch of shitty swift code and a kitbash of react in there too since the backend is all fukky. honestly i should just build out a good api endpoint and run with that but im lazy and dont want to. honestly half the difficulty of this project is nonexistent because of how good ultraviolet is and the API RE isn't even hard, i already did discussion boards just too fucking lazy to implement a good ui for them and don't want to fuck up the RTE formatting. also im probably gonna have to optimize most of the code since its all fucky rn and i really hate having to re-enter the key each time i feel like it makes people not wanna use it but the cookie will probably save their ass on that since they don't have to re-enter as long as cookie is like "valid".

 if something fucks up, send an issue.
 I'll get to it when I can.